-Feminist Social Theory, SOC 406, 3 credits OR Feminist Philosophy, PHIL 385, 3 credits Note: Although only one of the two courses is required, both may be taken for credit toward the minor in Gender and Women's Studies; both are therefore listed below under Upper Division Elective Courses.
+Feminist Social Theory, SOC 406, 3 credits OR Feminist Philosophy, PHIL 385, 3 credits Note: Although only one of the two courses is required, both may be taken for credit toward the minor in Gender and Women's Studies, and both are therefore listed below under Upper Division Elective Courses.
 At least two Introductory Courses:

-Women and the Visual Arts, ART/GWS 207, 3 credits The Role of Science in Defining Gender, INTD/GWS 220, 4 credits Introduction to Human Development, CHDV/GWS 105, 3 credits Philosophy of Love and Human Sexuality, PHIL/GWS 250, 3 credits Women in American Politics, PLSC/GWS 205, 3 credits Politics of Diversity in Latin America: Race, Religion, and Gender, PLSC/GWS 253, January, 4 credits Women and Religion, REL 253/GWS, 3 credits Race, Class and Gender, SOC/GWS 200 Social Movements, SOC/GWS 260, 3 credits At least two Upper Division Courses:
+Women and the Visual Arts, ART/GWS 207

+The Role of Science in Defining Gender, INTD/GWS 220

+Philosophy of Love and Human Sexuality, PHIL/GWS 250

+Women and Religion, REL 253/GWS

+Race, Class and Gender, SOC/GWS 200

+Social Movements, SOC/GWS 260

+At least two Upper Division Courses:

+Male and Female: the Anthropological Perspective, ANTH 327/GWS 327

+Economics of Race and Gender, ECON/GWS 357

+Discourses of Desire: Representing Love & Gender from Plato to Kundera,

+ENGL/GWS 381

+Women's Portraits/Portraits de Femmes, FREN/GWS 175/475

+Women, Family, and Work in the Modern U.S., HIST/GWS 309

+Race, Class, and Gender in Modern Europe, HIST/GWS 360

+Feminist Philosophy, PHIL 385/GWS 386

+Human Rights, PLSC/GWS 330

+Psychology of Women, PSYC /GWS 364

+Sociology of Gender, SOC/GWS 385

+Feminist Social Theory, SOC/GWS 406

+Women's Voices in the Hispanic World, SPAN/GWS 484

+^{}Individual courses are not offered every year, but are offered in a rotation that will provide students the ability to complete 18 credits over the course of the four year BA.
+Please check the most recent on-line schedule for offerings, credits, and instructors.

+GLOBAL AND CULTURAL STUDIES

+Coordinators: George DaRoza, Chinese, Gustavo Geirola, Spanish

+Concentration Advisors:

-Male and Female; the Anthropological Perspective, ANTH 327/GWS, 3 credits Senior Seminar in Child Development, CHDV/GWS 497, 3 credits Women in the Labor Force, ECON/GWS 355, 4 credits Discourses of Desire: Representing Love & Gender from Plato to Kundera, ENGL/GWS 381, 3 credits Women's Portraits/Portraits de Femmes, FREN/GWS 175/475, 3 credits Women and Gender in the United States, HIST/GWS 309, 3 credits Women and Gender in Modern Europe, HIST/GWS 360, 3 credits Feminist Philosophy, PHIL 385/GWS 386, 3 credits Human Rights, PLSC/GWS 330, 3 credits Psychology of Women, PSYC /GWS 364, 3 credits Sociology of Gender, SOC/GWS 385, 3 credits Feminist Social Theory, SOC/GWS 406, 3 credits Women's Voices in the Hispanic World, SPAN/GWS 484, 3 credits Individual courses are not offered every year, but are offered in a rotation that will provide students the ability to complete 18 credits over the course of the four year BA.
-GLOBAL AND CULTURAL STUDIES Marilyn Gottschall, Coordinator (Religious Studies) Concentration Advisors: Culture: David Iyam (Anthropology) National/transnational institutions: Joyce Kaufman (Political Science), Simon Lamar (Economics) Issues: Mike McBride (Political Science) Geographical areas: George DaRoza and Gustavo Geirola (Modern Languages), Becky Overmyer-Velasquez (Sociology) The Global and Cultural Studies (GCS) major introduces students to the world of the 21st century by encouraging them to explore contemporary problems and issues from a number of different perspectives and points of view.
+Culture: David Iyam, Anthropology National/transnational institutions: Joyce Kaufman, Political Science, Lana Nino, Business Administration, Marilyn Gottschall, Religious Studies Issues: Mike McBride, Political Science Geographical areas: George DaRoza and Gustavo Geirola, Modern Languages, Becky Overmyer-Velasquez, Sociology he Global and Cultural Studies (GCS) major introduces students to the world of the 21st century by encouraging them to explore contemporary problems and issues from a number of different perspectives and points of view.
 The Global and Cultural Studies major offers students an opportunity to concentrate on a specific area of interest within a broad interdisciplinary framework.
 Each student selects an area of concentration which then structures the individual's pathway through the major.
 The four concentrations are: